vsojo/covid19/README.md

-# CovRex: A simple epidemiological agent-based model of viral spread and symptom progression for SARS-CoV-2 and COVID-19 pandemic
+# CovRex: An adaptable agent-based model of viral spread and symptom progression for the SARS-CoV-2 and COVID-19 pandemic
 :construction: **This model is under construction!** :construction:

 This is a simple interactive epidemiological model of viral spread.